Crime

 Lasted Crime

-According to the Federal Bureau of Investigation (FBI) Uniform Crime Reporting (UCR) Program, over 13,000 homicides in the United States…
+According to the Federal Bureau of Investigation (FBI) through its Uniform Crime Reporting (UCR) Program, law enforcement agencies recorded 4,645,484…